speechbrain/benchmarks/benchmarks/MOABB/README.md

 ./run_experiments.sh --hparams hparams/MotorImagery/BNCI2014001/EEGNet.yaml --data_folder eeg_data --output_folder results/MotorImagery/BNCI2014001/EEGNet --nsbj 9 --nsess 2 --nruns 10 --train_mode leave-one-session-out --device=cuda
 ```

-This command will execute the `leave_one_session_out` training on the BNCI2014001 dataset for Motor Imagery using the EEGNet.yaml configuration.
+This command will execute the `leave-one-session-out` training on the BNCI2014001 dataset for motor imagery using the EEGNet.yaml configuration.

 The script will loop over 9 subjects and 2 sessions, running the experiment 10 times (--nruns 10) with different initialization seeds to ensure robustness.